a180285/sharedrop/README.md

 4. Run `cp .env{.sample,}` to create `.env` file.
 This file will be used by Foreman to set environment variables when running the app locally.
     -   `SECRET` key is used to encrypt cookies and generate room name based on public IP address for `/` route.
 It can be any random string - you can generate one using e.g. `date | md5sum`
     -   `NEW_RELIC_*` keys are only necessary in production
+5. Run `ember build --environment=development` to build app before start.
-5. Run `yarn develop` to start the app.
+6. Run `yarn develop` to start the app.

 ### Deployment
 #### Heroku